 *Editor’s Note: While there are no travel restrictions to New Orleans due to the Covid-19, out of an abundance of caution and consideration for staff, vendors, and guests, New Orleans Wine & Food Experience has decided to cancel the event scheduled for March 18- 22.
 Please check the event website for details and updated information.

 Calling all foodies and wine enthusiasts!
-The 27th annual New Orleans Wine & Food Experience (NOWFE) is Wednesday, April 3 to Sunday, April 7, with all kinds of wine and food-centric events from tastings and seminars to wine dinners and after-parties.
-Each year, NOWFE donates its proceeds to local non-profit organizations.
-This year, proceeds will benefit the New Orleans Culinary & Hospitality Institute (NOCHI) and Café Reconcile, so you can feel good about indulging.
+The 28th annual New Orleans Wine & Food Experience (NOWFE) is Wednesday, March 18 to Sunday, March 22, with all kinds of wine and food-centric events from tastings and labs to wine dinners and after-parties.
+Each year, NOWFE donates its proceeds to causes that support culinary education.
+This year, proceeds benefit the New Orleans Culinary & Hospitality Institute (NOCHI) and Café Reconcile.
 NOWFE is jam-packed with delicious events.
 A ticket package may simplify things, but you can also purchase à la carte tickets to the events that are calling your name.
 Overwhelmed by too many great options?
 Our insider’s guide is here to help.

 New Orleans Wine & Food Experience Insider’s Guide

-Carefully curated wine dinners kick off this long weekend of indulgence on Wednesday, April 3.
-These dinners pair some of New Orleans’ top restaurants with a wine partner to create the perfect pairing menu.
+Carefully curated wine dinners kick off this long weekend of indulgence on Wednesday, March 18.
+These dinners pair some of New Orleans’ top restaurants with a wine partner to create the perfect menu.
 Tickets typically range from $100 to $200 per person – they sell out quickly so grab your reservation ASAP.